 There are sometimes fatalities and property damage.
 Sometimes there are so many fires burning that ash falls from the sky like snow.
 When it finally does rain in September or October the water mixes the ash and oil from cars on the streets into rivers of soapy bubbles.

 Fire is unpredictable and all-consuming.
-It’s gentle dance becomes an awe-inspiring frenzy if it’s not contained.
-And I was thinking about that this weekend as I remembered what it was like to be consumed by alcohol.
+Its gentle dance becomes an awe-inspiring frenzy if it’s not contained.
+And I was thinking about that this weekend, following the news of some devastating forest fires, as I remembered what it was like to be consumed by alcohol.
 I’ve heard that fire is a healthy part of the life of a forest.
 Like we’ve been told that a few drinks a week is healthy for our heart or keeps our blood sugar down.

 I’ve often built fires as the center of a social gathering.
 My bonfires at the beach are the biggest, warmest, and most welcoming to not only my family and friends but strangers walking by.
 Roaring fireplace fires are at the center of every Christmas party or family T.V. night.
 I’ve sung around campfires with a group and sat alone, introspectively watching the flames for hours.